wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/search/search-management-api-2015-02-28.md

 Note that if your application code handles *service management operations* as well as *data operations* on indexes or documents, you'll be using two authentication approaches for each of the Azure Search APIs:

 - Service and key administration, due to the dependency on Resource Manager, relies on Active Directory for authentication.
 - Data requests against the Azure Search service endpoint, such as Create Index or Search Documents, use an `api-key` in the request header.
-See [Azure Search Service REST API](https://msdn.microsoft.com/library/azure/dn798935.aspx) for information about authenticating a data request.
+See [Azure Search Service REST API](https://msdn.microsoft.com/zh-cn/library/azure/dn798935.aspx) for information about authenticating a data request.

 The sample application documented in [Get started with Azure Search Management REST API](http://go.microsoft.com/fwlink/p/?linkID=516968) demonstrates the authentication techniques for each type of operation.
 Instructions for configuring a client application to use Active Directory are included in the getting started.

 Access control for Azure Resource Manager uses the built-in Owner, Contributor, and Reader roles.
 By default, all service administrators are members of the Owner role.
-For details, see [Role-based access control in the Azure portal](../role-based-access-control-configure.md).
+For details, see [Role-based access control in the Azure Management Portal](/documentation/articles/role-based-access-control-configure).

 ### Summary of APIs ##